tseguin715/Online-Purchasing-Behavior/README.md

 How much money is earned per sale, and what are the costs associated with false positive and false negative predictions?
 Consider:

 **True positive**: Browsing session correctly predicted to result in sale.
-Money spent to acquire product; profit gained from sale without additional cost.<br>
+Money spent to acquire product; revenue gained from sale without additional cost.<br>
 **False positive**: Browsing session incorrectly predicted to result in sale.
 Money spent to acquire product; but because the sale is not immediately made, the product must be stored, incurring carrying cost prior to a possible sale later<br>
 **True negative**: Browsing session correctly predicted not to result in sale.
-No money spent to acquire product; no profit.<br>
+No money spent to acquire product; no revenue.<br>
 **False negative**: Browsing session incorrectly predicted not to result in sale.
 Profit is lost, because we don't have the product to make the sale when the customer would've made a purchase. <br>

 What about the false positive?
 If a sale is incorrectly predicted to be made, now we have inventory that must be stored, incurring cost to carry the inventory prior to an eventual sale or (worse) a disposal of the product.
 Let's assume the product eventually sells.
 How long is it stored before the sale?
 If stored long enough, the "profit" could turn out to be a net loss!